alexthemaster/sharex-server/README.md

 -   Filenames are generated as: `${nanoid(this.filenameLength)}.{ext}` where `ext` is the uploaded file's original extension.
 -   A collision safeguard checks whether a file with the generated name already exists and regenerates once if necessary.
 The probability of collision is [extremely low](https://zelark.github.io/nano-id-cc/) with `nanoid`.

 ---

-## 📌 Documentation notice

-This README was produced with the assistance of an AI.